-Based on the overall Group (q.beyond AG including affiliated companies), the share of women in the first management level below the Management Board stood at 22% at the reporting date on 31 December 2022, and was thus at the same level as in the previous year.
-The share of women in the second management level below the Management Board amounted to 14% and thus improved by 5 percentage points compared with the previous year.
+Based on the overall Group (q.beyond AG including affiliated companies but excluding employees at q.beyond logineer India Private Limited, which was founded in October 2023), the share of women in the first management level below the Management Board stood at 11% at the reporting date on 31 December 2023 (previously: 22%).
+The share of women in the second management level below the Management Board amounted to 16% (previously: 14%) and thus improved slightly compared with the previous year.
 Here, the first management level below the Management Board comprises all employees at q.beyond AG who report directly to the Management Board and are responsible for their own personnel.
-Managing directors at subsidiaries in which g.beyond holds a majority shareholding are also included in the first management level below the Management Board if they do not have any employment contract with a beyond as the shareholder.
-Accordingly, the second management level below the Management
+Managing directors at subsidiaries in which q.beyond holds a majority